Decompositions of commutative monoid congruences and binomial ideals

 \subsection{Overview}

-Primary decomposition of ideals and modules has been a mainstay of commutative algebra since its introduction roughly a century ago \cite{noether}.
+Primary decomposition of ideals and modules has been a mainstay of commutative algebra since Emmy Noether's unification of scattered results roughly a century ago~\cite{noether}.
 A formally analogous theory for congruences on commutative monoids made its first appearance around fifty years ago \cite{drbohlav}, and subsequently the topic of decompositions has similarly played a central role in commutative semigroup theory \cite{grillet}.
 Our first goal is to demonstrate that the formal analogy in the setting of finitely generated monoids and congruences---the \emph{combinatorial setting}---fails to capture the essence of primary decomposition in noetherian rings and modules.
-We rectify this failure by exhibiting a more sensitive theory of \emph{mesoprimary decomposition} of congruences, complete with witnesses, associated prime objects, and other facets of control afforded in parallel with primary decomposition in rings.
-We justify our claim of insufficiency of the formal analogy in current use by lifting our witnessed theory of mesoprimary decomposition to the \emph{arithmetic setting}: binomial ideals in semigroup rings, comprising the interface of commutative ring theory with finitely generated monoids.
+We justify this claim, and rectify it, by exhibiting a more sensitive theory of \emph{mesoprimary decomposition} of congruences, complete with witnesses, associated prime objects, and other facets of control afforded in parallel with primary decomposition in rings.
+We then proceed beyond formal analogy by lifting our witnessed theory of mesoprimary decomposition to the \emph{arithmetic setting} of binomial ideals in semigroup rings, at the interface of commutative ring theory with finitely generated monoids.

 Mesoprimary decomposition of binomial ideals is not binomial primary decomposition, but a new type of intersection decomposition for binomial ideals, with numerous advantages over ordinary primary decomposition, such as combinatorial clarity, independence from properties of the ground field, and computational efficiency.
-Nevertheless, binomial primary decomposition is easily recovered from mesoprimary decomposition, as is binomial irreducible decomposition, which was previously not known to exist; both are consequently seen to be chiefly combinatorial in nature.
+Nevertheless, binomial primary decomposition is easily recovered from mesoprimary decomposition.
 In essence, by lifting mesoprimary decomposition of congruences, binomial mesoprimary decomposition distills the coefficient-free combinatorics inherent in primary decomposition of binomial ideals and isolates the precise manner in which coefficients subsequently determine the primary components.
-The subtlety of coefficient arithmetic causes the lifting procedure to fail verbatim translation, thus requiring great care, particularly where redundancy is involved.
+The subtlety of coefficient arithmetic causes the lifting procedure to fail verbatim translation, particularly where redundancy is involved.
 Part of our study therefore contrasts the slightly different notions of witness and associatedness in the combinatorial and arithmetic settings.